SonnyK33/obsidian/US Trade Policy.md

 **Reserve Currency and BoP**
 Having the reserve currency means you run constant capital account surpluses.
 That is, you are constantly selling your currency to others (since it's the reserve currency).
 When other countries sell their goods to you (i.e. you imports), they earn your currency (you can also think about it you being  forced to convert your currency into theirs - either way, they'll earn your currency).
 As it's the reserve currency, other countries will hold that currency as savings.
 If it wasn't the reserve currency, they would instead spend it on your countries' exports, hence lowering the trade deficit.
 Rather than spending it on your exports though, they hold it in your securities.
 Hence, your reserve status leads to structural trade deficits.
 Either countries want your goods (or services) or your currency.
 When the US earns foreign currency, it spends it on imports, as they have no need to hold it as savings.

 Pettis also makes the point however that you don't have to have trade deficits to be the "central" currency for the world.
 When Europe was rebuilding, they needed US savings which led to a US trade surplus.
 The central currency needs to accomodate the rest of the world's neeeds.
 Currently that need is to accomodate savings from the rest of the world meaning you need to run a trade deficit.
 I think in the case when you're exporting savings (e.g. post WW2), you're not the reserve currency as the USD currently is, but still the most important global currency.
-This is a broader point I don't fully understand - [[Reserve Currency]]
+This is a broader point I don't fully understand - [[Reserve Currency - WIP]]

 While it's true that trade deficits lead to capital surpluses, it's wrong to think (as many argue) that trade deficits don't matter.
 Different goups will win or lose depending on whether you're exporting your currency or your goods.
 The rich will benefit from the ability to borrow at lower rates.
 The poor will lose from having a weaker export sector.